 Most of the kinetic energy carried by the electron beam is transformed into heat energy, resulting in the impacted part of the material surface to rapidly rise to several thousand degrees Celsius within a fraction of a microsecond.
 This causes the material to instantly melt or vaporize.

 2. Equipment for electron beam surface treatment technology

-③The control system controls the size, shape, and direction of the electron beam;
+- The control system, which regulates the size, shape, and direction of the electron beam.

-⑤The transmission system controls the movement of the worktable.
+- The transmission system, which manages the movement of the worktable.

 3. Features of electron beam surface treatment technology

-④The one-time input of electron beam surface treatment equipment is less than that of laser (about 1/3 of laser), and the cost of the electron beam is only half of that of the laser.
+④ The cost of electron beam surface treatment equipment is less than that of laser equipment, with a one-time input of less than 1/3 of laser costs, and the cost of electron beam treatment being only half that of laser treatment.

-⑤The structure of the equipment is simple, the electron beam is rotated and scanned by magnetic deflection, and no workpiece rotation, movement and light transmission mechanism are required.
+⑤ The equipment structure is simple, with the electron beam being rotated and scanned through magnetic deflection.
+There is no need for workpiece rotation, movement, or light transmission mechanisms.

-⑥The electron beam surface treatment has a wide range of applications, which can be applied to the surface treatment of various steel, cast iron and other materials, and it is also suitable for parts with complex shapes.
+⑥ Electron beam surface treatment has a wide range of applications and can be used for the surface treatment of various materials, including steel and cast iron, as well as for parts with complex shapes.